cmeeren/Faqt/README.md

 ## A motivating example

 Here is an example of what you can do with Faqt.
-Simply use `Should()` o start asserting, whether in a unit test or for validating preconditions etc. in domain code (demonstrated below).
+Simply use `Should()` to start asserting, whether in a unit test or for validating preconditions etc. in domain code (demonstrated below).
 Like FluentAssertions, all assertions support an optional "because" parameter that will be used in the output.